carlosh24/PPA-1---Unit-Testing-Functions/readme.txt

 https://github.com/carlosh24/PPA-1---Unit-Testing-Functions.git

    Leave the other settings as they are and hit next.
+   If it prompts you for a username and password, enter your github information.
 e) On the branch selection leave it as it is and hit next.
 f) On the local destination you may change the installation directory to any folder on your computer that you have write access to.